 Phone: (808) 432-3549

 Innovator DisclosuresDr.
-Patel reported having no financial interests or business/professional affiliations relevant to the work described in this profile.
+Patel reported having no financial interests or business/professional affiliations relevant to the work described in this profile other than the funders listed in the Funding Sources section.

 ResultsThe program has increased adherence to evidence-based care and improved outcomes for patients with a variety of chronic conditions, enhanced continuity of care, and reduced reliance on resource-intensive office visits.